miguilimzero/filament-auto-panel/README.md

 The package tries to link any columns that ends with `_id` with a belongsTo relationship.
 It sets a searchable `Select` for create/edit actions, and an URL linking to the respective resource in table and infolists (if the resource exists).

-> [!NOTE]
-> This linking currently do not support morphsTo detection.
-PRs are welcome!

 #### Default Pages

 By default, the Auto Resource have a list and view pages.
 The create and edit record is available as a modal action in the list and view pages respectively.